marcelolimac/ActiveAnno/README.md

 ## Backend
 The backend is written in Kotlin using the Ktor framework.
-The Dokka (JavaDoc equivalent) can be found on [Github pages](https://maxmello.github.io/ActiveAnno/activeannoservice/).
 To update the Dokka documentation, execute `./gradlew dokka`.
 This will save the markdown files directly in the /docs path.
 Then commit the changes inside the /docs folder and push to github to update the Github pages site.